 The app was needed to fulfill two primary functions: a portal for patients and doctors and a management and analytics module, as well as hospital-level integration.
-To help achieve this goal, the client’s in-house team was involved with development of integrations and database management.
+To help achieve this goal, the client’s in-house team was involved with the development of integrations and database management.

-While our team worked on a test and anonymized data, the client’s team worked on bridging and provided MobiDev with data structure.
+While our team worked on a test and anonymized data, the client’s team worked on bridging and provided MobiDev with the data structure.
 Synchronization between our teams was essential in order to create a reliable solution that would work with different Electronic Health Records (EHR).

 Amazon Cloud Services (HIPAA compliant) were utilized in order to make the app reliable and secure.
 Although it was useful in this case, some hospitals are more interested in using local servers for data storage and operation.
-We worked with their support teams to ensure that the app fit their needs.
+We worked with their support teams to ensure that the app fits their needs.
 In order to secure the data on Amazon’s web servers, our team utilized encrypted RDS.

 In addition, data transportation and event management needed protection.
 MobiDev’s team utilized Encrypted ElastiCache to respond to this problem.
-Also, front end security features were added such as cache restrictions for browsers.
-This prevents users from saving cached images of x-ray scans.
+Also, front-end security features were added such as cache restrictions for browsers.
+This prevents users from saving cached images of X-ray scans.